okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### The Subscriptions API is GA in Production

-The [Subscriptions API](/docs/reference/api/admin-notifications/) is now Generally Available in Production.
-The Subscriptions API provides operations to manage email subscription settings for Okta administrator notifications.
+The [Subscriptions API](/docs/reference/api/admin-notifications/) provides operations to manage email subscription settings for Okta administrator notifications.

 * Super Admins can manage the default admin notifications that each admin receives based on their role.
 * Individual admins can update their own notification preferences by subscribing or unsubscribing. <!--OKTA-411527-->